MaSe69/dssb/index.md

 Often, data are available in abundance on a specific part of the topic, but scarce on other parts.
 It is tempting to keep all available data in one dataframe, rather than to 'balance' the various independent dimensions.

+More advanced, you need to find the Eigen vectors of your topic to focus data gathering and analsis on them.

 ### Readability and Appearance